cenhao/blog-raw/content/Coding/csharp-in-a-nut-shell-ch-2.md

 45. For parameters, *madatory* parameters come first, *optional* parameters come second, and **params** parameter come last. (p45)

 46. By default arguments are identified by position.
-However *named argument* can be use to change the way arguements are identified, put the name of the parameter followed by a semicolon before the argument like this:
+However *named argument* can be use to change the way arguments are identified, put the name of the parameter followed by a semicolon before the argument like this:

 		:::C#
 		void func(int x, int y);